ome/omero-guide-qupath/docs/qupath.rst

 Step-by-step:
 -----------------

 #.
+You can go through this workflow directly with the image in the IDR, which is http://idr.openmicroscopy.org/webclient/?show=image-1920105.
+The QuPath will open that image without problems and not credentials are needed.
+Nevertheless, as you cannot write any data directly into IDR during your analysis, you will not be able to successfully import the resulting ROIs back into the OMERO in IDR.
+Thus, you might consider using another OMERO.server which you can write data to and upload this or another RGB large image into it.

+#.
 In OMERO.web, identify an image in the idr0018 project and the dataset Baz1a-14-100-gastrointestinal comtained in that project.